jettylabs-archive/jetty_scorecard/README.md

 # About Jetty Labs

 Jetty Labs is building software to simplify access management across the modern data stack.
-You can see more about what we're working on at https://www.get-jetty.com.
+Learn more about what we're working on at https://www.get-jetty.com.

+# Disclaimer

+Jetty Scorecard is designed to be an informative tool to help users understand some of the best practices related to Snowflake account management.
+It is NOT designed to find every possible vulnerability and misconfiguration.
+Any configuration decisions, suggested by Jetty Scorecard or not, are ultimately up to each account's database administrators.

 <br>
 <p align="center">